 PRP Hair Loss Therapy

-Platelet Rich Plasma injections are a 100% natural, non-surgical treatment for men and women seeking to stimulate hair growth.
+PRP for hair loss injections are a 100% natural, non-surgical treatment for men and women seeking to stimulate hair growth.
 PRP is concentrated blood plasma that contains up to five times the number of platelets found in normal circulating blood.
 These platelets contain three different types of growth factor, in addition to other proteins.
 What’s more, PRP is already used to successfully promote wound healing and facial rejuvenation.
 And after exhaustive research and clinical trials, it is now proving a successful therapy for stimulating hair growth.

 PRP Hair Loss Therapy Treatment Plan